Ocular Melanoma Prevention

-Although there are currently no screening tests recommended to detect ocular melanoma early, expert cancer researchers at the OSUCCC – James are working to develop tests that can detect and diagnose the disease as early as possible, leading to improved outcomes, faster responses and fewer side effects.
+Dilated eye examination by age 40 is recommended by the American Academy of Ophthalmology to detect ocular melanoma and other eye problems early.
+Expert cancer researchers at the OSUCCC – James are working to develop tests that can detect and diagnose the disease as early as possible, leading to improved outcomes, faster responses and fewer side effects.

 Ocular Melanoma Risk Factors

 A cancer risk factor is anything that increases your risk of developing the disease.
 Risk factors for ocular melanoma include: